snehilvj/dmc-docs/docs/areachart/areachart.md

 ### Legend
 To display chart legend, set `withLegend` prop.
-When one of the items in the legend is hovered, the corresponding data series is highlighted in the chart.
+When one of the items in the legend is hovered, the corresponding data series is highlighted in the chart.Tooltip

 .. exec::docs.areachart.legend